BLCM/bl3hotfixes/README.md

 itself to have it save out files properly.
 Check `requirements.txt` inside the script dir for the extra Python modules needed for it to run.

+I've also put up a Google Sheets page which has the *all* of the hotfixes which have been used by GBX (including ones which are no longer active) up here: [Combined Hotfixes](https://drive.google.com/open?id=1kfkC2hJs0hZSr12bvrQlY0GyEH4S_KAI_xIAqnGmKnQ).
+That sheet has all the fields split out properly into columns, which can make hotfix investigation a lot easier.

 Details
 =======